abrar2safar/Web-scraping-supermarkets/README.md

 ## Problem Statment :

-finding out weather scraped data is a reasonable suorce for CPI
+finding out whether or not scraped data is a reasonable suorce for CPI